No place to hide: Man Utd players have no excuses now Solskjaer's gone

 As the Watford players celebrated their second goal in front of the Rookery End, the Manchester United players trudged back to the centre of the pitch with their heads down.

-There was no fight, no encouragement, no motivation from the captain.
+There was no fight, no encouragement, no motivation from captain Harry Maguire.
 Their heads had gone.

 When the full-time whistle was blown on Saturday, it was obvious that Claudio Ranieri’s side had put the final nail in Ole Gunnar Solskjaer’s coffin.